-Our research in microfluidics aims at developing lab-on-a-chips, i.e. performing chemical engineering processing at small-scale.
-Our activity is therefore organized around the miniaturization of physico-chemical unit operations, such as liquid/liquid separation by membrane pervaporation [1,6], heterogeneous catalytic reaction in microchannels, droplet-based crystallization and liquid/gas absorption in bubbly flow regime [3,4].
+Our research in microfluidics aims at developing lab-on-a-chips, i.e. performing chemical or biological processing at small-scale.
+Our activity is organised around the miniaturization of physico-chemical unit operations, such as liquid/liquid separation by membrane pervaporation [1,6], continuous flow crystallisation [2,12,13] and bubble dissolution in bubbly flow regime [3,4,10].
 Integrating one or several of these unit operations should lead to innovative and competing lab-on-a-chip devices for the fields of fine chemistry, pharmaceuticals and biotechnology.

-Applications to life sciences are also investigated such as cell/cell adhesion in micro channels , micro beads fabrication for protein purification, or micro encapsulation of proteins or single-bacterium analysis and sorting [ongoing researches]
+Applications to life sciences are also investigated such as cell/cell adhesion in micro channels , micro beads fabrication for protein purification, micro encapsulation of proteins or single-bacterium analysis and sorting [ongoing researches]

 Ziemecka I., Haut B. & Scheid B., Continuous separation, with microfluidics, of the components of a ternary mixture: from vacuum to purge gas pervaporation, Microfluidics & Nanofluidics 21, 84 (2017)